 Mobile devices include the Galaxy product line of smartphones, tablets, smartwatches, and other devices.
 The computing devices in this marketing mix include Chromebooks, monitors, memory, and storage.
 Samsung also has TV, home theater products, and various appliances for integration into smart home systems.
 These product categories reflect Samsung’s marketing-mix focus on consumer electronics.
-This 4P element is also designed for a strong ecosystem of goods and services to retain customers or users of the company’s goods and online services.
-The product features selected for highlighting in the marketing mix are based on Samsung’s generic strategy for competitive advantage and intensive growth strategies.
+This 4P element is also designed for a strong ecosystem of goods and services to retain customers or users of the company’s products.
+The product features selected for highlighting in the marketing mix are based on Samsung’s generic strategy for competitive advantage and strategies for intensive growth.
 These strategies push for product uniqueness, which is included in the company’s marketing strategies and tactics.
 Such uniqueness factor in this element of the marketing mix reflects the business strengths and related qualities described in the SWOT analysis of Samsung.

 Samsung’s pricing strategies are based on the target market segments for multiple product lines.
 In the marketing mix or 4Ps context, multiple pricing strategies apply to the information technology company because of its multiple product lines and the diversity of its target customers.
-Samsung uses the following strategies to set price ranges and price points:
+In its pricing model, Samsung uses the following strategies to set price ranges and price points: